hashicorp/packer/website/source/docs/templates/engine.html.md

 #### Specific to Azure builders:

--   `clean_image_name` - Azure managed image names can only contain certain characters and the maximum length is 80.
+-   `clean_image_name` - DEPRECATED use `clean_resource_name` instead - Azure
+    managed image names can only contain certain characters and the maximum length is 80.
 This function will replace illegal characters with a "-" character.
 Example:

     `"mybuild-{{isotime | clean_image_name}}"` will become
     `mybuild-2017-10-18t02-06-30z`.